golang/vscode-go/docs/settings.md

 ### `go.coverMode`

-When generating code coverage, the value for -covermode
+When generating code coverage, the value for -covermode. 'default' is the default value chosen by the 'go test' command.

-Allowed Values:`[set count atomic]`
+Allowed Values:`[default set count atomic]`

-Default: `set`
+Default: `default`

 ### `go.coverOnSave`